 RIO is implemented by using compiler custom passes of the LLVM compiler.
-An initialization module is inserted in the beginning of the existing firmware and a Return Control Flow (RCF) module is placed in front of every return instruction [?].
+The concept how the LLVM intermediate representation code is modified and compiled into a binary is illustrated in FIGURE 1.
+An initialization module is inserted in the beginning of the existing firmware and a Return Control Flow (RCF) module is placed in front of every return instruction [1].
 The return instructions themselves are encrypted.
 When running the firmware, the initialization module scans the binary for all RCF modules and decrypts subsequent return instructions.
 The decrypted instructions are placed in a table in SRAM.